 - In 9 ball you can call a push out-shot while in 8 ball pool you cannot.

-Which is easier to play 8 ball or 9 ball pool
+Which is easier to play 8 ball or 9 ball pool?

 However, that is just what I personally think, another person may have something different to quote on that.
-The rules of both games are similar so once you are familiar with one the other will be not hard adjusting to.
+The rules of both games are similar so once you are familiar with one the other will be not hard to adjust to.
 Both games are very fun to play if you can play one but not the other, am sure it will be fun to play them both or learn them both.

-Important Ground to cover before starting an 8 ball pool match
+Important Ground to cover before starting an 8-ball pool match

 The game of 8 ball pool has some confusing factors to it in which person around the world always gets twisted on.
 In 8 ball pool, there are different rules of the game depending on which rules you are going by, the game will be a bit different.
-The two main organizations that confine the rules of pool are the BCA and the APA.
+The two main organizations that confine the rules of the pool are the BCA and the APA.

 So players, please do not wait until the match is in the middle or almost finish to see if you and your opponent are on the same rule guidelines of the game.
-The main problem with these two different company rules is that, with BCA rules if the 8 ball is pocketed upon the break of the game that player does not wins the game, the 8 ball will be either spotted back on the table or a re-break will take place.
+The main problem with these two different company rules is that with BCA rules if the 8 ball is pocketed upon the break of the game the player does not wins the game, the 8 ball will be either spotted back on the table or a re-break will take place.

-APA rules are that once the 8 ball is been pocketed at the break that player then wins the game, I hope you see how persons can get this so twisted.
+APA rules are that once the 8 ball is been pocketed at the break that player then wins the game, I hope you see how people can get this so twisted.
 That’s why I always make sure that my opponent and I are on the same rule terms before we start a match.